Hyperbolic branching Brownian motion: the empirical limit measure: Introduction

 \section{Introduction}

 Given a transient stochastic process, one can often define a natural extension of the state space so that the process converges almost surely to a point on the boundary of this space.
 We can think of the distribution of this limit as an exit distribution of the process.
-Understanding these exit distributions is a well studied topic in itself, but it becomes even richer when combined with branching processes.
+These exit distributions {form} a well studied topic in {their own right}, but it becomes even richer when combined with branching processes.
 The idea here is that we have multiple, possibly infinitely many, correlated particles that all escape towards the boundary.
-This induces different random subsets of the boundary, notably the set $\Lambda$ of accumulation points on the boundary, and the set $\mathcal{S}:=\supp \mu_\infty$ which is the support of the limit of the empirical measure $\mu_\infty$.
-Loosely speaking, $\Lambda$ is determined by all particles including rare exceptional particles, while $\mathcal{S}$ is determined only by the bulk of the particles.
-We always have that $\mathcal{S}\subseteq \Lambda$, it is natural to ask if $\mathcal{S}$ can be a proper subset of $\Lambda$ and, if yes, how we can quantify this difference.
-This is the object of this paper in the case of branching Brownian motion in hyperbolic space.
+This induces different random structures on the boundary, notably the set $\Lambda$ of accumulation points on the boundary, and a random probability measure $\mu_\infty$ which is the weak limit of the empirical measures.
+Loosely speaking, $\Lambda$ is determined by all particles including rare exceptional particles, while $\mu_\infty$ is determined only by the bulk of the particles.
+We always have that $\mu_\infty(\Lambda)=1$, but it is natural to ask if $\mu_\infty$ is actually supported on a smaller set than $\Lambda$, and if yes, how we can quantify the difference.
+This is the aim of this paper in the case of branching Brownian motion in hyperbolic space.

 Branching Brownian motion (BBM) on $\RR$ is an interacting particle system.
-Particles move as independent Brownian motions and split into two at a given rate $\beta$.
-Here the exceptionally fast particles, that is the maximal displacement at time $t$, is a major object of interest \cite{AidBerBruShi2013, Bra1978}.
+Particles move as independent Brownian motions and split in two at a given rate $\beta$.
+Here the the maximal displacement at time $t$, is a major object of interest \cite{AidBerBruShi2013, Bra1978}.
 On the other hand, the number of particles near the origin always grows exponentially for any $\beta>0$.
-If the underlying space is hyperbolic, the behaviour of BBM is markedly different: there is $\beta_c=1/8$ such that for any $\beta<\beta_c$ the process eventually vacates any compact set almost surely.
-On the other hand, for any $\beta>\beta_c$, the number of particles near the origin again grows exponentially.
+If the underlying space is hyperbolic, the behaviour of BBM is markedly different. {Let} $\beta_c=1/8$, then for any $\beta<\beta_c$ the process eventually vacates any compact set almost surely.
+On the other hand, for any $\beta>\beta_c$, the number of particles near the origin grows exponentially {as in $\RR$}.
 The same is true for a discrete version of this model, a branching random walk on a homogeneous tree.
-We give a precise definition of branching Brownian motion in hyperbolic space in the next section but refer to Woess \cite{woess_notes_2024} and the references therein for background on hyperbolic BBM.
+We give a precise definition of branching Brownian motion in hyperbolic space in the next section, but {also} refer to the recent article by Woess \cite{woess_notes_2024} and the references therein for background on hyperbolic BBM.